Magnetic structure of coronal dark halos: Results

 For each of the dark halo patches we derived the unsigned magnetic flux density, $\langle$|\blos|$\rangle$, individually and compared them to the reference QS.
 We derive the unsigned magnetic flux density as the unsigned magnetic flux $\phi_{unsigned}$ per area $A$:

-The $\langle$|\blos|$\rangle$ in each dark halo patch was obtained from the LOS magnetogram by first setting pixels below the noise level of $1\sigma=7.4$\,G to zero (see \citealt{sinjan22} for a sensitivity analysis of this SO/PHI-HRT data set).
+The $\langle$|\blos|$\rangle$ in each dark halo patch was obtained from the LOS magnetogram by first setting pixels below the noise level of $1\sigma=7.4$\,G to zero (see \citealt{sinjan22} for a sensitivity analysis of this SO/PHI-HRT dataset).
 Next, the mean of the absolute values was calculated.
 This procedure yields a lower boundary estimate of the real $\langle$|\blos|$\rangle$.

 The values for the individual dark halo patches are shown in Fig.~\ref{blos_in_individual_dark_halos} and listed in Table~\ref{table}.
 The $\langle$|\blos|$\rangle$ values inside dark halo patches DH2, DH3, and DH4 are slightly below the 5.3\,G we derived for the reference QS.
-DH1 lies above this reference QS value; however, the outer parts of this particular dark halo patch are not covered by the \hrt\ magnetogram.
-As we will show in Sect.~\ref{S:BLOS_distance} the magnetic elements are not distributed evenly within the dark halo patch, therefore considering only a part of the dark halo could lead to a higher $\langle$|\blos|$\rangle$ value.
+The patch DH1 lies above this reference QS value.
+However, it is also the only dark halo patch located within the strongly scattered negative polarity, whereas most of the positive polarity is concentrated in the leading sunspot outside the dark halo contours.
+The inclusion of negative plage areas likely explains the higher $\langle$|\blos|$\rangle$ value in DH1.
+In addition, a small part of the outer region of DH1 is not covered by the SO/PHI-HRT magnetogram.
+As shown in Sect.
+4.3.2, the magnetic elements are not evenly distributed within the dark halo patch; therefore, sampling only part of the halo could in principle lead to an overestimation of $\langle$|\blos|$\rangle$.
+However, the area not covered is small compared to the total patch, and the resulting effect is negligible, as we could confirm using \hmi\ data.
 The average of all dark halo patches is 5.0\,G. Therefore, the $\langle$|\blos|$\rangle$ inside the dark halo patches is on average very close to that of the QS.